In English

 icon-04-512

-Monologues for a Boy, a new film from the makers of Screwed (2017), has wrapped filming in early October 2020.
-Monologues for a Boy is the second queer-themed feature film produced by Ten Thousand Hearts and directed by Nils-Erik Ekblom.
+For Boys, a new feature film from the makers of Screwed (2017) and Piano Lesson (2023), has completed post-production in February 2024.
+For Boys is the second queer-themed feature film produced by Ten Thousand Hearts and directed by Nils-Erik Ekblom.
 The filming took place in a tower block in Kalasatama, Helsinki.

 In the summer of 2016 I worked as a lead actor in a feature film produced by Wild Beast Productions (UK).
 A Moment in the Reeds, written and directed by London-based filmmaker Mikko Makela and co-starring Boodi Kabbani and Mika Melender, received its World Premiere at the 61st BFI London Film Festival on October 6th, 2017.